 Preset Visualizer is a powerful preset management tool, separate from PTZJoy, that gives you a visual representation of your presets.
 Preset Visualizer utilizes a simple drag-and-drop method of simplifying preset management.
-It allows you to set a static or live background (from a live camera feed or just a video file), where you then drag presets onto to show their locations.
+It allows you to set a static or live background from a live camera feed, where you then drag presets onto to show their locations.
 It removes the need to remember which preset goes where.
 On top of that, Preset Visualizer includes everything you need to control your cameras, including support for multiple cameras (each with its own set of presets), USB joystick support, and some other control features.

 Why Preset Visualizer?

 Preset Visualizer will change how you manage your setup.
 It will take what is normally a very complicated process and turn it into something as simple as drag-and-drop.
 It will allow you to call any preset with a single click of a mouse.
 It will allow you to see where your cameras and each of their corresponding presets are in relation to your setup.
 Preset Visualizer will make it unbelievably easy to manage multiple cameras over various setups with a large host of presets.
 It will revolutionize your workflow.

 Each preset is represented by a small square.
 Drag-and-drop those squares to their respective positions for easy organization.